A symbol in zen buddhism called an ensō, a circle drawn open to represent continuous growth.

 is important

-Last updated: 2026 May 01We do respect everyone's privacy.Information Collected
+Last updated: 2026 May 04We do respect everyone's privacy.Information Not Collected/Cookies

 As noted in Contact, nothing is being gathered or collected on this site.